brnco/ucsb-src-microservices/README.md

 ## makereverse
 Takes an input file and stream-copies reversed slices of 600 seconds, then concatenates the slices back together. ffmpeg's areverse loads a whole file into memory, so for the large files we deal with we need this workaround.

+## makesip
+makesip takes an input folder path and uses our rules to create a SubmissionInformation Package (SIP)

 ## makestartobject
 Takes a canonical name for an asset, e.g. a1234, cusb_col_a1234_01_5678_00, and returns a full path to an instance of that object.
 The instance is prioritized for transcoding in the following order: broadcast master, archival master, un-tagged archival master, access mp3.